tnichols217/notes/CSDS 391/Textbook/3 - Searching.md

 ### Recursive best-first search RBFS

 - Attempts to mimic a best first search
-- Explores down until it hits the $fLimit$, then backs up
+- Explores down until it hits the $fLimit$, then backs up, picking the second lowest estimated score
+- Uses the distance from start as well as estimated distance to end to organize nodes
+- Uses much less

 ## Search Contours